hamogu/doc/source/Reference/othermarxpars.rst

 Further |marx| parameters
 ==========================
 |marx| accepts a larger number of parameters.
 Only a small fraction of those is needed by the average |marx| user and those
 parameters are explained in detail in this manual.
 For each parameter, :ref:`genindex` links to the section that explains its use.

 However, many parameters are only required for calibration purposes.
 Their defaults point to a file with calibration information that is shipped with |marx| or they set a parameter of the the Chandra geometry.
 Those files typically should not be changed from those default value.
+Other parameters are only of historical interest (e.g. :par:`dNumRays` optimizes |marx| for computers with less then 50 MB of memory).

+These parameters
-These parameters are listed here with a short (or longer) explanation.
+are listed here with a short (or longer) explanation.

 Parameter file